 Christopher A. Bracey

-- Vice Provost for Faculty Affairs; Professor of Law
+- Interim Dean; Vice Provost for Faculty Affairs; Professor of Law

 - [email protected]

-Christopher A. Bracey is an internationally recognized expert in the fields of U.S. race relations, individual rights, and criminal procedure.
-He teaches and researches in the areas of the legal history of U.S. race relations, constitutional law, criminal procedure, civil procedure, and civil rights.
+Christopher A. Bracey is currently serving as Interim Dean of the law school.
+He is an internationally recognized expert in the fields of U.S. race relations, individual rights, and criminal procedure.
+Dean Bracey teaches and researches in the areas of the legal history of U.S. race relations, constitutional law, criminal procedure, civil procedure, and civil rights.

 BS, University of North Carolina; JD, Harvard University